Qatar crisis to speed the rise of Asia's spot LNG trade

 This all comes as a growing number of producers and importers are joined by more commodity houses that trade LNG.

-Trying to bring their LNG to the market, producers including Australia's Woodside Petroleum (WPL.AX) and Royal Dutch Shell (RDSa.L) have said they will grant greater contract flexibility.
+Trying to bring their LNG to the market, producers including Australia's Woodside Petroleum and Royal Dutch Shell have said they will grant greater contract flexibility.

 Spot LNG trading made up 18 percent of supplies in 2016, up from 15 percent a year before, according to the International Group of Liquefied Natural Gas Importers.